-Under section 40 of the Supreme Court Act 1935 (SA), the Supreme Court of South Australia has full power to determine by whom and to what extent costs are to be paid.
+Under section 40 of the Supreme Court Act 193 the Supreme Court of South Australia has full p to determine by whom and to what extent cos to be paid.

-While there is no express provision for protective costs orders or no adverse cost orders in South Australia, the Uniform Civil Rules 2020 (SA), which came into effect on 18 May 2020, provide a non-exhaustive list of factors that South Australian courts may have regard to in exercising its discretion as to costs.
+While there is no express provision for protective costs orders or no adverse cost orders in South Australia, the Uniform Civil Rules 2020 (SA), which came into effect on 18 May 2020, provide a nonexhaustive list of factors that South Australian of may have regard to in exercising its discretion a costs.

 Rule 194.5 lists general costs principles.
-But these are subject to other applicable rules/principles and, importantly, the overriding discretion of the Court as to costs.
+But the subject to other applicable rules/principles and importantly, the overriding discretion of the Co to costs.

-Guiding factors for the Court to consider in exercising this direction include:
+Guiding factors for the Court to consider in exe this direction include:

-(f) the value and importance of the relief sought or any relief obtained; 123
+(f) the value and importance of the relief sough any relief obtained;